vtluug/calendarium/readme.txt

   script in hooks/days/before/once/N/ with the manifest path in the first argument, and updates the
   - each called event gets added to the manifest event's hooked list (see below) and is ignored for subsequent matching runs
+- moves the day folder from upcoming/ to past/ if the time of the event has lapsed

 the intended deployment is a cronjob that periodically calls the script. for VTLUUG, the calendar path can be in /nfs/cistern/share/calendar, or somewhere else everyone can access.